shahbaz1991/djangoTodoApp/README.md

 Note:
 <br>
 No saparate html file is created for operations (add, update, delete)<br>
-A modal is used and using view methods user is updating the model and same is visible after operations are performed.
+A modal is used and using view methods user is updating the model and same page is visible after operations are performed.